[Train the Kenyan Way Blog Series]

 Famed Iten based Coach Renato Canova, is one such man who likes his athletes to maintain a strong pace on the ‘off’ section during fartlek training.
 Canova prefers that the athletes think of a fartlek as a fluctuation between faster and slower, rather than a big jump from very fast to very slow.

 This way, you teach your body to recover whilst running at a fast pace.
 You increase lactate levels during the fast segments, then your body must clear the lactate during the recovery segments in order to be ready to go hard again for the next fast effort.
-The idea being that you are teaching (forcing!) your body to clear lactate at a faster pace, which will transfer to race day thus allowing you to race faster.
+The idea is that you are teaching (forcing!) your body to clear lactate at a faster pace, which will transfer to race day thus allowing you to race faster.

-Canova uses basic fartlek such as the 1’/1’ or 2’/1’ examples we gave earlier, in the build up phases of training, or where he believes his athletes need some hard speed work but without the psychological stresses of hitting splits in an interval session on the track.
+Canova uses basic fartlek such as the 1’/1’ or 2’/1’ examples we gave earlier, in the build-up phases of training, or where he believes his athletes need some hard speed work but without the psychological stresses of hitting splits in an interval session on the track.
 He then uses what he terms as ‘Specific Fartlek’ in the preparation for important races.

 This is a type of fartlek where his athletes will alternate periods of running at target race pace with a ‘fast recovery’ between.

-A particularly impressive example of this style of training was witnessed by Gavin during his time as Canova’s Assistant Coach in the build up to the 2012 Olympic Games.
-Double World Champion in the Marathon Abel Kirui was preparing to attempt to add the Olympic crown to his resume (he went on to finish 2nd behind the Ugandan Stephen Kiprotich) and performed the following ‘Specific Fartlek’ workout during the build up: 4x 6k/1k
+A particularly impressive example of this style of training was witnessed by Gavin during his time as Canova’s Assistant Coach in the build-up to the 2012 Olympic Games.
+Double World Champion in the Marathon Abel Kirui was preparing to attempt to add the Olympic crown to his resume (he went on to finish 2nd behind the Ugandan Stephen Kiprotich) and performed the following ‘Specific Fartlek’ workout during the build-up: 4x 6k/1k

 Or, 4 sets of 6km fast with a 1km recovery.